September 10, 2024

 At ByteDance, we use Rsbuild as the cornerstone of our internal web frameworks to support thousands of web projects.
 These projects cover diverse use cases, including desktop web applications, mobile web applications, cross-platform web applications, documentation sites, and more.

-For the community, we have open-sourced a high-performance toolchain based on Rsbuild, including the static site generator Rspress, the library build tool Rslib, the full-stack React framework Modern.js, and the Storybook Rsbuild.
+For the community, we have open-sourced a high-performance toolchain based on Rsbuild, including the static site generator Rspress, the library development tool Rslib, the full-stack React framework Modern.js, and the Storybook Rsbuild.
 The extensibility of Rsbuild allows these tools to flexibly integrate with Rsbuild and share its plugin ecosystem.

 After releasing Rsbuild 1.0, we also plan to collaborate with some excellent teams like Remix, to bring Rsbuild to more web frameworks.